-This publication was produced by the Government of Canada's Office of Critical Infrastructure Protection and Emergency Preparedness and the Canada Mortgage and Housing Corporation, in cooperation with the National Archives of Canada and the Canadian Conservation Institute.
+This publication was produced by Public Safety and Emergency Preparedness Canada and the Canada Mortgage and Housing Corporation, in cooperation with the National Archives of Canada and the Canadian Conservation Institute.

-An electronic version of this brochure is available via www.ocipep.gc.ca on the Internet.
+An electronic version of this brochure is available via www.psepc.gc.ca on the Internet.

 This publication can be obtained in alternative formats (audio-cassette, large print, computer diskette and Braille) through InfoTouch.
-Call 1-800-788-8282 on a touch-tone phone or through teletypewriter (TTY).
+Call 1-800-788-8282 on a touch-tone phone.